+The user can

-user can use it to determine if the element is working as expected.
+Use it to determine if the element is working as expected.
+The system transmits and receives through a projected working as expected.
 The system transmits and receives through a projected sequence and forms the image.
 Abnormal variations in intensity (e.g., dark lines) near the surface should be considered as a possible element failure.
 Contact the service for guidance on other necessary actions.

-2. Example of normal (uniform intensity in each bundle
+Example of normal (uniform intensity in each bundle